-- Your vehicle’s automatic transmission filter keeps contaminants out of your automatic transmission fluid.
+- The automatic transmission filter keeps contaminants out of the automatic transmission fluid.

-- It is usually located above your vehicle’s transmission pan, and just below the pick up tube connected to the oil pan.
+- It is usually located above the vehicle’s transmission pan, and just below the pick up tube connected to the oil pan.

-- Just like any other filter, your automatic transmission filter can get clogged due to debris, dirt, and metal shavings from other vehicle components.
+- The filter can get clogged due to debris, dirt, and metal shavings from other vehicle components.